• Skip to primary navigation

 • ½ bunch dill finely chopped

-• 1 dessert spoonful tomato puree or red pepper paste
+• 1 dessert spoon tomato puree or red pepper paste

 • salt & pepper to season